BME - Georgia Tech/Emory

-I am a first year graduate student in the Davis lab.
 I completed my Bachelor’s degree in Biomedical Engineering at Georgia Tech, with a minor in Materials Science and Engineering.
 During my undergrad, I worked in an ocular biomechanics lab studying microgravity-induced optic nerve sheath remodeling from a cellular perspective.
 I also investigated the effects of amyloid beta and mechanical stretch on astrocyte activation.
-For my Ph.D., my primary research interest is in engineering artificial exosomes to deliver required signals for cardiac tissue regeneration and repair.
-Aside from this, I am currently also working on designing injectable hydrogels to activate Notch signaling in cardiac progenitor cells.
+For my Ph.D., my primary research interest is in engineering exosome-like vesicles to deliver customized cargo for cardiac tissue regeneration and repair.
+Aside from this, I also worked on designing injectable hydrogels to activate Notch signaling in cardiac progenitor cells.